flutter/website/src/desktop.md

   recent enhancements to Flutter's plugin support.
 * [Federated Plugin proposal][]

+[Developing packages and plugins]: /docs/development/packages-and-plugins/developing-packages
+[Federated Plugin proposal]: /go/federated-plugins
+[Federated plugins]: /docs/development/packages-and-plugins/developing-packages#federated-plugins
+[How to write a Flutter web plugin, part 2]: https://medium.com/flutter/how-to-write-a-flutter-web-plugin-part-2-afdddb69ece6
+[Modern Flutter Plugin Development]: {{site.medium}}/flutter/modern-flutter-plugin-development-4c3ee015cf5a

 ## Samples and codelabs

 [Write a Flutter desktop application][]
-: A codelab that walks you through building a desktop app (for macOS and Linux) that integrates the GitHub GraphQL API with your
+: A codelab that walks you through building a desktop app that integrates the GitHub
-Flutter app.
+GraphQL API with your Flutter app.

 You can run the following samples as desktop apps, as well as download and inspect the source code to